Montana/portato/README.md

 emerge --depclean
 ```

+From this point onward, Portage might mention that certain updates are recommended to be executed.
+This is because system packages installed through the stage file might have newer versions available; Portage is now aware of new packages because of the repository snapshot.
+Package updates can be safely ignored for now; updates can be delayed until after the Gentoo installation has finished.

 ## Now what?

 So, I'll take the request and have Portato back in the grips of Gentoo users hopefully **mid-to-late 2022.**